Dexalot/dexalot-docs/docs/ExchangeSub.md

 function updateAllRates(uint8 _makerRate, uint8 _takerRate) external nonpayable
 ```

-Update all commissions rates to all trading pairs all at once
+Update all commissions rates of all trading pairs all at once